 Jun 10, 2022: Replaced the Dell S2722QC with the Dell U2723QE and updated text for clarity.

-Our recommendations above are what we think are currently the best monitor brands and the best gaming monitor brands available for most people in each price range, from the eight biggest monitor brands to buy in the U.S.
+Our recommendations above are what we think are currently the best monitor brands and the best gaming monitor brands available for most people in each price range.
+This list isn't exhaustive as there are still good brands that we've tested but haven't mentioned.